stats285/stats285.github.io/speaker_visit.md

 ## Accomedation
 Department of Statisics will arrange your lodging.
-Any questions regaridng hotel reservation shall be directed to Ms. Emily Lauderdale (elauderd AT stanford.edu)
+Any questions regaridng hotel reservation shall be directed to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) ( Email: elauderd AT stanford.edu).

 ## Reimbursement Policies
 To make sure that you will receive full reimbursement for your travel expenses, please review the following policies before you make arrangements.